 - 1 cup milk

-Whisking frequently, cook over medium heat until it thickens while whisking.
-Take off heat and let cool.
-Once the milk/flour mixture has cooled, whiz it up in a food processor or a hand held processor to make sure it’s as smooth as possible.
+Once the milk/arrowroot mixture has cooled, whiz it up in a food processor or a hand-held processor to make sure it’s as smooth as possible.

 When mixture is cool, start making the frosting by beating for 4 minutes:

 - 1 cup butter softened (we used organic butter)